cezar-r/buzz_app/README.md

 ## Updated Home Page
 https://user-images.githubusercontent.com/59450965/228997852-5c965592-9f59-454a-af10-70d6d6aaf49c.mov

+## Recommendations
+- Our recommendation algorithm is fairly simple: We simply take a table of our users and their genre preferences, and do a cosine similarity test on it.
+Looking at the 100 most similar users, we then look at which videos those users had the most interaction with.
+These videos are then recommended.
+We ocassionally recommend random videos to see if we can learn something new about the user, which is commonly known as the Multi-armed Bandit problem.

 ## TODO
 - This app has a plethora of TODO's.
 There still needs to be basic features implemented such as following, searching, and messaging.
 Currently, we have a a basic foundation and proof of concept.